 When was the last time you hit a tennis ball with a racket?
-Whether it has been a while or you happen to play tennis regularly, I'm willing to bet you do a few things without even thinking about it that can help your golf game tremendously.
-I'll bet you instinctively try and hit the ball over the net by hitting the ball with your elbow pointing down when the racket meets the ball.
-Now, if that's hard to visualize, go ahead and grab a tube of tennis balls and a racket, then hit a few balls up and away from you as though you need to get the ball over the net.
+Whether it has been a while or you happen to play tennis regularly, I’m willing to bet you do a few things without even thinking about it that can help you beat the golf slice.
+I’ll bet you instinctively try and hit the ball over the net by hitting the ball with your elbow pointing down when the racket meets the ball.
+Now, if that’s hard to visualize, go ahead and grab a tube of tennis balls and a racket, then hit a few balls up and away from you as though you need to get the ball over the net.
 Try and hit the ball so it clears the net just barely.
-You don't want to lob it way in the air.
+You don’t want to lob it way in the air.

 For me, when I hit a forehand in tennis correctly, I don’t hit the ball with my right elbow flaring out or away from my body.
 If anything, my elbow is pointed down and close to my side, and I rotate my body through to add more power and control through the hit.
 Check out the pictures above to see what I mean.